zafileo23/squad-builder/README.md

 - Host on Vercel for free

 - Future:
+    - Editable numbers (had this working; not sure what happened)
     - Saving session state locally
     - Editable lineup name
     - Saving lineups locally